Swathijettiboina/BlogBoost-React-App/README.md

 4. Run the development server:
     ```bash
-    npm start
+    npm run dev
     ```

-   This will start the app in development mode and open it in your browser at [http://localhost:3000](http://localhost:3000).
+   This will start the app in development mode and open it in your browser at [http://localhost:3000](http://localhost:5173).

 ## Usage